USAJOBS/ATP-Support/job-announcement-playbook/details/how-to-apply.md

 ### Agency contact information

 Tells the job seeker how they can contact the agency.
-The **Learn more about this agency** link opens the [agency pop-up window](../overview/#agency-modal---current-fields).
+The **Learn more about this agency** link opens the agency pop-up window that tells the job seeker more about hte agency.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">